fabmob/standard-covoiturage/docs/src/index.md

 ## Functional perimeter

 The standard is decomposed into functional blocks.
-To implement a functional block, the transport operator MUST implement all the specifications related to this functional block (they have dedicated sections in the current document).
+To implement a functional block, the carpooling operator MUST implement all the specifications related to this functional block (they have dedicated sections in the current document).